Cannabis Strategy FAQs

 Pharmacy professionals are also often the most accessible healthcare providers for patients and therefore have an opportunity to provide additional support and education related to use of cannabis as it relates to their overall pharmacy care and experience.
 The College supports opportunities for pharmacy professionals to be involved in contributing to greater knowledge and understanding of the impact of cannabis on patient health outcomes.

-Does the Strategy address distribution of cannabis in pharmacies?
+Does the Strategy address sale of recreational cannabis in pharmacies?

 This Strategy focuses on promoting pharmacy professional knowledge, understanding and competency related to cannabis use and to use their knowledge and skills to educate patients, provide optimal patient care for those who use cannabis along with other medications and encourage professionals to contribute to a broader understanding of the use of cannabis among pharmacy patients and its impact on health outcomes.

-The strategy makes no mention of dispensing or distribution of cannabis within pharmacies.
+The strategy makes no mention of dispensing of cannabis within pharmacies.
 Why is that?

-What is the College’s position of distribution of cannabis for medical use in pharmacies?
+What is the College’s position of dispensing of cannabis for medical use in pharmacies?

 With the recognition that the dispensing of cannabis for medical use within pharmacy is currently not permitted within the existing legal framework, the Ontario College of Pharmacists would not oppose any federal or provincial legislation that would permit the dispensing of non-smoked forms of cannabis for medical use within pharmacies, would not oppose legal dispensing for medical use within pharmacies regardless of whether cannabis is approved as a drug by Health Canada or whether it receives an assigned Drug Identification Number provided that sufficient quality control measures are put in place by Health Canada, and opposes the distribution by pharmacies of any forms of cannabis for the exclusive use or purpose of smoking, and in accordance with any provincial legislation.

-Why does the College have this position on the distribution of cannabis for medical use in pharmacies?
+Why does the College have this position on the dispensing of cannabis for medical use in pharmacies?

 The College’s position and Strategy strike a responsible balance to make sure that the public is protected as society adapts to increased legal access to recreational cannabis and the emerging matter of cannabis for medical use while supporting the profession of pharmacy to play an active and appropriate role as medication and clinical experts to promote positive patient outcomes.

 The College also recognizes that cannabis is an evolving matter.
-As a responsive and responsible regulator, the College may update its position and Strategy as the legislative and regulatory framework in Canada and Ontario related to access and distribution of cannabis evolves and becomes more defined over time, as society adapts to increased legal access to cannabis and as more information about the benefits and risks of cannabis use becomes available.
+As a responsive and responsible regulator, the College may update its position and Strategy as the legislative and regulatory framework in Canada and Ontario related to access of cannabis evolves and becomes more defined over time and as more information about the benefits and risks of cannabis use becomes available.

 No. Under the current Access to Cannabis for Medical Purposes Regulations it is illegal for pharmacies (or any retail outlet) to distribute medical cannabis.

-Will the College review its Strategy as more information about cannabis becomes available or as governments make decisions that impact where it can be dispensed for medical purposes?
+Will the College review its Strategy as more information about cannabis becomes available or as governments make decisions that impact where it can be dispensed?

 Yes.
 The College may update its position and Strategy as the legislative and regulatory framework in Canada and Ontario related to access and distribution of cannabis evolves and becomes more defined over time.